readium/architecture/streamer/README.md

 # Streamer

-The streamer is one of the main modules of the Readium Architecture.
+The Streamer is one of the main modules of the Readium Architecture.

-The streamer is usually divided into two different parts:
+The Streamer is usually divided into two different parts:

 - [parser](#parser)
 - [fetcher](#fetcher)